 Price range: $50–$300+ depending on condition

 What to look for: Original Pokémon Center tags, pre-2001 production dates, and the distinctive "fat Pikachu" body shape from the original anime era.
+Tags should show "1995, 1996, 1998 Nintendo" or similar dating.

 2. Pikachu Illustrator Card (and High-Quality Replicas)